mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 ### Data Validity

 In general terms data validity refers to match between the findings of the study and what is happening in in practice.
 Turning to a more established exploration of data validity,  Bakker's [-@bakker_design_2018, p.88] exploration of the issues of data validity in DBR is well suited to the diverse data gathering methods of this study.

 <!-- While Bakker notes need for different approaches for qualitative approaches  [@lincoln1985naturalistic] - he uses conventional terms of validity and reliability -= rather than specialist terms of Lincoln and Grub  -->

-The strategies in this study are broadly, data triangulation, the use of rich descriptions in part via a design narrative, and a process of checking your interpretations of activities with participants (member checking)
+The strategies in this study are broadly, data triangulation, the use of rich descriptions, and a process of checking your interpretations of activities with participants (member checking)

+**Use of rich descriptions**

+Hoadley calls for rich descriptions of the learning design, a process which is applied in this thesis as a design narrative in Chapter 5.

+Similarly, rich descriptions of the interactions of participants with the learning design, their own project creations and each other are included in the data results in small extracts, or where appropriate more extended vignettes.
+These allow for a fuller exploration of the learning processes in a richer context.
+Some details of interaction are needed to give other scholars and practitioners a full picture of interactions.
+The descriptions of facial reactions or body language in the vignette descriptions serve this end.

 **Data triangulation**
 <!-- Draw on other chapters to represent overcoming of weaknesses of design-based approach. -->

-Having a wide based on data allowed data triangulation e.g.  find a dood example of finding confirmation in interview data
+Having a wide based on data allowed data triangulation at the analysis stage.
+When

+One form of triangulation is member checking where participants are asked to confirm and share information which supplement video data.

+As an example, in interview data a participant who expressed frustration in the moment about a form of disruptive practice of another participant, was able to place that frustration in context.

 #### Limits of / problems with video data analysis